History of Internet Explorer: New competition (2006–2014)

 With Google's popular Chrome browser steadily gaining popularity due to its speed, simplicity, and support of newer technologies like HTML5, Microsoft released Internet Explorer 9 on March 14, 2011, marketing it as showcasing the "Beauty of the Web".
 Internet Explorer 9 offered features intended to enhance web browsing, such as partial HTML5 support, hardware acceleration, and better Windows integration.
 Adobe released a beta version of Flash 10.2 tailored to take advantage of Internet Explorer 9's built-in hardware acceleration capabilities on November 30, 2010.
 Microsoft tried to make Internet Explorer simpler to use, adding many features from competing browsers (namely Google Chrome, Firefox, or Opera) such as the ability to drag URLs and bookmarks to the Windows Taskbar, a unified download manager, a redesigned new tab page featuring the user's most recently visited sites, and the ability to "tear" tabs away from a window, or drag them away vertically to create their own window.

 When it was released, Internet Explorer 9 required Windows Vista SP2 or later, in a time when 44% of computers still ran Windows XP.
 The marketing strategy and lack of cross-platform support was met with criticism, and backfired with Microsoft Edge [Legacy]'s slow adoption on Windows 10.
-Google Chrome imposed no such restrictions, supporting Windows XP until 2014.
+Google Chrome imposed no such restrictions, supporting Windows XP until 2016.

+Internet Explorer 10 was released with Windows 8 in 2012, adding a touch-oriented Windows 8 interface alongside the desktop browser and improved web-standards support.

+Internet Explorer 11 shipped with Windows 8.1 in 2013, with Microsoft highlighting touch performance, speed improvements, and synchronization of browsing history, favorites, and settings across Windows 8.1 devices.